hotosm/osm-fieldwork/docs/basemapper.md

 ### Example 6: Set custom verbose output and imagery source

-    python Basemapper.py -v -s topo input_form.xml
+    python Basemapper.py -v -s ersi input_form.xml

-In this example, the `-v` option enables verbose output, and the `-s` option sets the imagery source to Topo.
+In this example, the `-v` option enables verbose output, and the `-s` option sets the imagery source to ersi.
 The input file is `input_form.xml`.
 The other options, such as zoom levels, boundary, tile cache, and output file name, will use their default settings.